 The Breathtaking UNESCO World Heritage Site – Ha Long Bay

-As I moved further north, the landscape become more beautiful, but my interactions with the locals did not.
+As I moved further north, the landscape becomes more beautiful, but my interactions with the locals did not.
 Blatantly being scammed.
 Constantly watching my back.
 Sure, I made a great group of friends on board an old ship, sailing through emerald waters.
 But the feeling of being scammed never went away.

 The Jurassic Park-Like Land of Ninh Bình

 It was in Ninh Bình that I once again fell in love with the diversity of Vietnam.
-From crowded cities, to sailing quietly between limestone cliffs.
+From crowded cities to sailing quietly between limestone cliffs.
 From rice fields and the Hai Vân Pass to ancient towns filled with lanterns!
 I had already visited four different towns in Vietnam, but now I had found myself in an entirely different element.
-A place that felt as thought I was on the set of Jurassic Park.
+A place that felt as though I was on the set of Jurassic Park.
 Beautiful and eery all at the same time.

-And while the landscape was insanely gorgeous and unlike any I’ve ever seen… I once again was getting ripped off left and right.
+And while the landscape was insanely gorgeous and unlike any, I’ve ever seen… I once again was getting ripped off left and right.
 While my hotel would tell me one price, I’d arrive on location and be told I’d have to be an exorbitant amount more.
 Disappointed and frustrated, my patience was starting to wear thin.